Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (4) in ASDA Mexican Style Micro Rice 250g
+Additives and processes (4) in ASDA Mexican Style Micro Rice 250g

 Flavouring